syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Referring-PDFium.md

 ![Folder Structure](PDFium_images/folder-structure-cross-platform.png)

+N> Linux and macOS ARM operating systems are currently not supported by PdfToImageConverter.

 N> When you include PdfToImageConverter via a NuGet package, PDFium assemblies will automatically be generated in the application's output path folder from the NuGet package during compilation

 ## How to run PDFium in a restricted access environment